nahukas/trelloclone/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-In this Trello clone project you can create, assign and move tasks between the lists using drag and drop.
+* In this Trello clone project you can create, assign and move tasks between the lists using drag and drop.
-Search, filter and creation of new list are not available yet.
+* Search, filter and creation of new list are not available yet.
+* By clicking on the header's picture you can change the active user.
+There is no login / signup page yet.
+(Don't worry I will not handle user's security like this)